wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise.md

 ![](/images/noise-part-2/noise-point-distr.png?)

 Remember that what we are trying to solve here is the creation of random unit directions uniformly distributed, which to some extent is the same problem that the one we already studied in the lesson on Path Tracing in which we learned how to create random samples over the hemisphere.
 We went through many details in this lesson, so that we won't explain the process again.
-Remember that to sample a function; we first need to compute the PDF of that function, then its CDF, and finally, the invert of the CDF.
+Remember that to sample a function, we first need to compute the PDF of that function, then its CDF, and finally, the invert of the CDF.
 In our particular case, we want to create samples over a sphere, but like the hemisphere example, we will start with a solid angle to express our probability function or PDF.
 As you (hopefully) know, there are \(4\pi\) steradians (the unit for solid angle) in a sphere (if you are unfamiliar with the concept of solid angle, please check the lesson on radiometry in Mathematics and Physics for Computer Graphics section).
 We also know that a PDF integrates to 1.
 So in the case of the sphere, we can write:

 $$\int_0^{4\pi} p(\omega)dw = 1.$$